 Crescent Heights is one of the smallest neighborhoods in Lakeland with fewer than 20 occupied homes, but it is rich in history and character.
 It was formerly known as Robinson Quarters and was one of the earliest historically Black neighborhoods in Lakeland, formed during the railroad construction boom that began in the mid-1880s.
 Many residents are descendants of rail workers.

-Neighbors live on N. Sloan Ave., Prospect St., N. Webster Ave, and N. Crescent Ave.
+Neighbors live on N. Sloan Avenue, Prospect Street., N. Webster Avenue, and N. Crescent Avenue.
 The quiet roads curve through stands of mature native trees and slope to an elevation of about 200 feet, hence the “heights” in the community’s name.
 With so much green space nearby, wildlife sightings are common.

 Crescent Heights is part of the Midtown Community Redevelopment Area.
 The neighborhood petitioned successfully for water hydrants after a fire destroyed four homes, however efforts to connect to city sewer lines have not yet yielded results.
 The city has contracted an engineering firm to explore the feasibility of a pump station for a septic-to-sewer conversion.